butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

     })
 ```

-Interestingly, this will log out:
+Interestingly, however, this will log out:

 ```javascript
     Promise { <pending> }
 ```

+And that's not the thing that we want, so we will need to modify the code the somehow.

+#### 3. Handle Asynchronous Function

-And that's not the thing that we want, so we will need to modify the code by adding some sort of mechanism to handle the fact that calling memes.getMemes() is an asynchoronous function.
-I will use async await syntax to achieve this, but again you could use callbacks or promises if you prefer.
+The issue is that the code is asynchronous.
+We must add some sort of mechanism to handle this fact.

+We will use async await syntax to achieve this, but again you could use callbacks or promises if you prefer.

 Refactoring the code, we get this: